 - Certification body must have its own Board with no outside influence from other entities with a distinct firewall between any education bodies

 The national trend is for facility administrators and companies to hire only credentialed Activity Professionals.
 The time to gain certification is now!
 Our board certification is all- encompassing and covers all Activity Professionals working in any geriatric setting.
 We are recognized by CMS and FTag 680.
 It is the goal and desire of the NAAP Credentialing Center to assist anyone seeking board certification.
 Please do not hesitate to contact us via phone at 303-317-5682 or email us at firstname.lastname@example.org.

 The NAAP Credentialing Center is proud to be a member of the Institute for Credentialing Excellence in a show of our commitment to strive for excellence in our board certification program.

 Lapel pins are now available!

 You have been asking for lapel pins to demonstrate your professionalism and we responded to this request as well.
 Lapel pins are now available from the office.
 AP-BC or AC-BC are $7.00 which includes shipping and handling.
 Get one and wear it with pride!
 They can be ordered from the website or by contacting the NAAPCC office.

-We have an article we would like to share with you.
-It is written by Sean Mockbee, son of our Director of Operations, Diane Mockbee.
-He is a strong supporter of the Activity Profession.
-His article "Activity Programming: An Administrators View' was recently published by 1 Advance Senior Care.
+Sean Mockbee, son of our Director of Operations, Diane Mockbee is a strong supporter of the Activity Profession.
+His article "Activity Programming: An Administrators View" was recently published by 1 Advance Senior Care.
 Read his article here

 Susan Rauch is our Associate Director of Operations and Credentialing.
 She was proud to introduce one of her residents to the nation.
 He is a Japanese American who served in WWII and was highly decorated for his service.
 You will see as you watch the video that he has a great sense of humor.
 View his story here.